|The Cady Initiative|||||Cady Initiative Principles|||||Cady Initiative Demonstration Sites|||||The Cady Initiative Collaborative|

-This document is for courts considering implementation of the Family Justice Initiative (FJI) Principles.
+This document is for courts considering implementation of the Cady Initiative Principles.
 This self-assessment tool is designed to help court leaders highlight priority areas and foresee potential barriers to implementation

-Use this checklist to determine the extent to which your current court practices are aligned with the principles of the Family Justice Initiative
+Use this checklist to determine the extent to which your current court practices are aligned with the principles of the Cady Initiative

-Courts may use these measures to set baseline measurements and to monitor the impacts of FJI processes over time.
+Courts may use these measures to set baseline measurements and to monitor the impacts of Cady Initiative processes over time.

 - CCJ/COSCA Family Justice Initiative Virtual Triage, Pathways, and COVID-19